-NOW, THEREFORE, BE IT RESOLVED THAT, the Council of , asks the government of Ontario to examine the Ontario Federation of Agriculture's proposal for how to classify and tax the land and buildings associated with on-farm value-added activities, and enact the proposal or a reasonable modification of it, with a view to encourage farm businesses to further invest in these activities to stimulate the rural economy and help meet the Ontario Premier's Agri-Food Growth Challenge.
+NOW, THEREFORE, BE IT RESOLVED, that the Council of , asks the government of Ontario to examine the Ontario Federation of Agriculture's proposal for how to classify and tax the land and buildings associated with on-farm value-added activities, and enact the proposal or a reasonable modification of it, with a view to encourage farm businesses to further invest in these activities to stimulate the rural economy.

-BE IT FURTHER RESOLVED THAT, this resolution be circulated to all municipal and regional councils in Ontario requesting that they endorse and support this resolution and communicate their support to the Premier, and her Ministers of Finance, Economic Development and Growth, Tourism, Culture and Sport, and Agriculture, Food and Rural Affairs.
+BE IT FURTHER RESOLVED, that this resolution be circulated to all municipal and regional councils in Ontario requesting that they endorse and support this resolution and communicate their support to the Premier, and the Ministers of Finance, Economic Development, Job Creation and Trade, Heritage, Sport, Tourism, and Culture Industries, and Agriculture, Food and Rural Affairs.

-Sample Resolution

-Support an Amendment of the Development Charges Act to Exempt New Farm Buildings
+Sample Resolution Supporting an Amendment of the Development Charges Act to Exempt New Farm Buildings